 JusticeBot is a computer software tool using Artificial Intelligence (AI) to provide a gateway to law and jurisprudence for the public.
-The Cyberjustice Laboratory is developing a tool for tenants and landlords looking to terminate a lease in Québec jurisdiction.
+The Cyberjustice Laboratory is developing a tool for tenants and landlords looking to evaluate their rights regarding leases in Québec jurisdiction.
 The software tool first asks the individual questions to analyze the factual situation and, based on the analyzed input, calculates which legal rules are likely to be applied.
 It also gives an indication of the result of previous similar cases as decided by the Régie du logement du Québec, the tribunal responsible for landlord-tenant disputes in Québec.

 Improve access to Justice

 The Régie du Logement handles thousands of cases annually.
 Many of the parties have difficulty understanding the process and outcome.
 The JusticeBot project aims to develop a model to compare facts gathered from a user to facts in previous cases in order to calculate a probability of outcome of the case and give this information to the user.
 This will give people an easy way to obtain legal information in the field of landlord-tenant disputes.

 Participate in fundamental research